-Grafton and environs
+Grafton and Environs

-Grafton (graftonvermont.org) is undoubtedly one of Vermont’s most beautiful small towns.
+Grafton (graftonvermont.org) is one of Vermont’s most beautiful small towns.
 A popular stagecoach stopover in the 1800s, it has a long history of hospitality.
-Residents have restored many of the original buildings and preserved its authentic New England ambience.
+Residents here have restored many of the original buildings and preserved its authentic New England ambience.

-If you have time (including another overnight), continue an hour and a half north of Woodstock to idyllic Sugar Hill, Vermont, located in the gorgeous White Mountains.You’ll find many hiking, cycling and skiing opportunities.
+From here, continue an hour and a half north to idyllic Sugar Hill, New Hampshire, located in the gorgeous White Mountains.
+Nearby is the Franconia Ridge Loop Trail which National Geographic has named one the world’s top 10 best hiking trails.You’ll find many hiking, cycling and skiing opportunities.
 Enjoy fine dining at the Sugar Hill Inn (sugarhillinn.com) or more casual fare on the outdoor terrace at the Cold Mountain Café in nearby Whitefield, New Hampshire.
 In Whitefield, also check out the Weathervane Theater (wvtheatreplayersnh.org), which stages top quality plays, including new productions of Broadway musicals and dramas.